Autograph, London

 Supported by the National Lottery Heritage Fund

-A new display sharing the journey of the Windrush generation before, during and after arriving in the UK
+A free outdoor display shared the journey of the Windrush generation before, during and after arriving in the UK

 ACCESSIBILITY